Kareena Kapoor Khan: Comedies and professional expansion (2018–present)

-Other ventures
+Other work

 Fashion and publication

 Alongside her acting work, Kapoor has established a career as a designer.
 During her five-year association with the retail chain Globus, Kapoor became the first Indian actress to launch her own line of clothing for women; she described the collaboration as being "special" and "reflective of my personal sense of style".
 Her collection made its debut several months later in stores across India, and was well received.
 Following the end of her contract with Globus, she expressed a desire to work with a design house to release her clothing line internationally, but later explained that those plans were on hold.
-In August 2018, Kapoor collaborated with Lakmé Cosmetics to launch her own line of cosmetics.
+In August 2018, Kapoor Khan collaborated with Lakmé Cosmetics to launch her own line of cosmetics.

 In 2009, Kapoor worked with nutritionist Rujuta Diwekar on Don't Lose Your Mind, Lose Your Weight, a book on the principles of healthy eating habits.
 Published by Random House, the book was well received by critics, and sold 10,000 copies within its first twenty days.
 A follow-up, Women and The Weight Loss Tamasha, was released two years later.
 It addressed the weight loss concerns and eating habits of women in various parts of their life, and featured Kapoor in a voice-over for the audiobook.
 In 2013, Kapoor released her autobiographical memoir, The Style Diary of a Bollywood Diva, which was criticised by Mint for its "too-breezy" writing.
 Co-written alongside Rochelle Pinto, it became the first book to be launched under the Shobhaa De imprint of Penguin Books—a set of series that included celebrity memoirs, guides and biographies.
 Later that year, she collaborated with Diwekar for the third time on The Indian Food Wisdom and The Art of Eating Right, a documentary film about nutrition.
-In 2021, she released Pregnancy Bible (co-authored with Aditi Shah Bhimjani), which became a commercial success.
+In 2021, Kapoor Khan released Pregnancy Bible (co-authored with Aditi Shah Bhimjani), which became a commercial success.